yetulaxman/rstudio-openshift/README.md

 # rstudio-openshift applications (Work in progress)

 Rstudio-openshift applications facilitate running containerised data analytics tools of Rstudio in CSC's [Rahti container cloud](https://rahti.csc.fi/) and [notebooks environment](https://notebooks.csc.fi/).
 This repository contains openshift templates borrowed from other [CSC Github repository](https://github.com/CSCfi/rstudio-openshift).
-Rstudio custom images, which are built using docker environment, can be tailored depending on the requirements.
+Rstudio custom images, which are built using docker environment, can be tailored depending on your requirements.

 Contaienrised Rstudio images currently include:
 - [rstudio for DAKI project](#rstudio-for-DAKI-project)